Cognigy/Documentation/docs/en/docs/ai/endpoints/slack.md

 ### OAuth access token

-This value is the **OAuth access token** for your slack app's workspace which is obtained in the *OAuth & Permissions* page of your Slack App.
+This value is the **OAuth access token** for your Slack app's workspace which is obtained in the *OAuth & Permissions* page of your Slack App.

 ### Verify Token